verbiate/Pseudollama/README.md

 - Serves content from a configurable text file
 - Web UI for editing the content and testing the server
 - Supports both streaming and non-streaming responses
+- Comprehensive logging of all model communications (requests and responses)

 ## Installation